panzerdp/voca/.github/CONTRIBUTING.md

 Voca uses Mocha test framework.

-The library authors consider detailed testing very important.
+The detailed testing is very important.
 Every function or part of the library must be tested with basic and advanced scenarios.
 Tests must keep the same useful rules of modularity and clean code.

 Run the library over the unit tests: